Hazrat-Ali9/Database-Management-System/README.md

     select * from employee where hire_date between TO_DATE('January 1,
     2019','MONTH DD, YYYY') and TO_DATE('December 31, 2020','MONTH DD, YYYY')
     and salary > 5500;

+# 49

+    2) Display the average salary for each department, but only for those departments where the average salary is greater than 6000.
+    Ans:
+     select avg(salary) from employee group by department_id having avg(salary)>6000;